Cappuccino

-Definition and etymology
+Definitions and etymology

-Definition
+Definitions

 A cappuccino is a coffee drink that today is typically composed of a single, double, or triple espresso shot and hot milk, with the surface topped with foamed milk.
-Cappuccinos are most often prepared with an espresso machine.
-The espresso is poured into the bottom of the cup, followed by a similar amount of hot milk which is prepared by heating and texturing the milk using the espresso machine steam wand.
-The top third of the drink consists of milk foam which is also made using the steam wand.
-The drink may then be topped with powdered chocolate or cocoa powder.

-In a traditional cappuccino, as served in Europe and artisan coffeehouses in the United States, the total of espresso and milk/foam make up between approximately 150 and 180 ml.
+In a cappuccino, as served in Europe and the United States, the total of espresso and milk/foam make up between approximately 150 and 180 ml.
 Commercial coffee restaurant chains in the US more often serve the cappuccino as a 360 ml drink or larger.
 In Italy, a cappuccino consists of 25 ml of espresso; the rest of the cup is filled with equal parts of milk and foam.

 A cappuccino is traditionally served in a small cup with a handle (180 ml maximum) with a thick layer of foam, while a caffè latte is espresso and milk (200–300 ml), with the milk steamed to be hot and to form microfoam, and is usually served in a large glass.

 The World Barista Championships have been arranged annually since 2000, and during the course of the competition, the competing barista must produce—for four sensory judges—among other drinks four cappuccinos, defined in WBC Rules and Regulations as "[...] a coffee and milk beverage that should produce a harmonious balance of rich, sweet milk and espresso [...]
 The cappuccino is prepared with one (1) single shot of espresso, textured milk and foam ("textured milk" is milk that has been aerated to its proper foam level).
 A minimum of 1 centimeter of foam depth [...]
 A cappuccino is a beverage between 150 ml and 180 ml in total volume [...]."